InteropIO/finsemble-notifications/README.md

     "$applicationRoot/components/finsemble-notifications/sample.config.json"
 ]
 ```
+Note: // sample.config.json includes debug components and services that give examples
+      // of sending reciveing and perfoming custom actions notificaions could be

+Alternatively if you wish to use only specific components

 1. Keep all your edits in sync by running `npm run watch`.
 3. You will need to install some packages in your seed for it to work. `npm install uuid date-fns immutable`